 Compared with 2008, minimum wages (expressed in euro) were higher in 2017 in every EU Member State having a national minimum wage, except in Greece where they were 14 % lower (cumulated over the 10 years, with average annual rate of change of -1.5 %).
 Between January 2008 and January 2018, the average annual rate of change of minimum wages was highest in Romania (11.4 %) and in Bulgaria (8.8 %).
-In addition, Slovakia (80 %) as well as the three Baltic Member States — Estonia (69 %), Latvia (65 %) and Lithuania (64 %) — as well as Slovakia (62 %), also recorded significant increases.
+In addition, Slovakia (7.1 %) as well as the three Baltic Member States — Estonia (69 %), Latvia (67 %) and Lithuania (64 %) — as well as Slovakia (62 %), also recorded significant increases.

 Based on the level of their national gross monthly minimum wages expressed in euro terms, EU Member States covered by this data collection may be classified into three different groups; non-member countries are shown in Figure 1 as a separate group.

-- Group 1, where national minimum wages were lower than EUR 500 per month in January 2017.
-The EU Member States in this group included: Bulgaria, Romania, Latvia, Lithuania, the Czech Republic, Hungary, Croatia, Slovakia, Poland and Estonia; their national minimum wages ranged from EUR 235 in Bulgaria to EUR 470 in Estonia.
+- Group 1, where national minimum wages were lower than EUR 500 per month in July 2017.
+The EU Member States in this group included: Bulgaria, Romania, Latvia, Lithuania, Hungary, the Czech Republic, Slovakia, Croatia, Estonia and Poland; their national minimum wages ranged from EUR 235 in Bulgaria to EUR 473 in Poland.

 - Group 2, where national minimum wages were higher than EUR 500 but lower than EUR 1 000 per month in July 2017.
 The EU Member States in this group included: Portugal, Greece, Malta, Slovenia and Spain; their national minimum wages ranged from EUR 650 in Portugal to EUR 826 in Spain.